lsaravia/MetawebsAssembly/MetawebsAssembly.md

 <!--- Meta-web processes: habitat filtering, dispersal limitation, dynamic instability, spatial scale -->

+Thus our objective is to analyse the process of food-web assembly using three datasets collected at different spatial scales: the marine Antarctic meta-web representing an area of 34.8 million Km^2^ and it is mainly a dietary database [@Raymond2011]; the regional Weddell Sea that represent 3.5 million Km^2^ and is one of the most resolved marine food-webs obtained by a combination of field, laboratory analysis [@Jacob2011]; and the local Potter Cove that represent 6.8 Km^2^, this was build using the results of 20 years of research in the area [@Marina2018].
+We analyse how this set of networks change across scales from the meta-web to the two selected food-webs.
 <!--- Your burning question/hypothesis/aim -->

 <!--- Your experimental approach -->